 Chandravanu Dash, Ph.D., whose current work is supported by NIDA funding, is investigating the role of nucleic acid structure in HIV-1 replication, as well as cocaine-induced epigenetic changes in Cd4+ T cells and HIV-1 replication.

-Marquetta Faulkner, M.D., Acting Senior Vice President for Health Affairs and Interim Dean, School of Medicine, is a significant contributor to the conduct and publication of results from NIDDK's AASK Trial (African American Study of Kidney Disease and Hypertension) and is active in the clinical study of pharmacologic interventions in nephrology.
+Marquetta Faulkner, M.D., Dean, School of Medicine and Senior Vice President for Health Affairs, is a significant contributor to the conduct and publication of results from NIDDK's AASK Trial (African American Study of Kidney Disease and Hypertension) and is active in the clinical study of pharmacologic interventions in nephrology.

 Margaret Hargreaves, Ph.D., Professor of Medicine, is an expert in community-based participatory research and commands multiple research grants evaluating the disparities of cancer, diabetes, and metabolic syndrome.

 Gwinnett Ladson, M.D., Chair and Professor of Obstetrics and Gynecology, has been active in various clinical trials for the underserved with a particular interest in health literacy and cultural competency.

 Dana Marshall, Ph.D., Associate Professor of Surgery, has experience in translation of bench-to-bedside research in immunotherapy.
 The goal of her project is to significantly increase the number of minority medical students who develop and maintain an interest in pursuing a career in cancer.

 Stephania Miller-Hughes, Ph.D., M.S.C.I. graduate, and Assistant Professor of Surgery, is a social scientist interested in effects of contemporary lifestyle on the development of diabetes and the metabolic syndrome targeting the poor outcome of rural patients.
 Her qualitative research includes analysis and interventional activities in this population to promote better health practice.

 Charles P. Mouton, M.D., M.S., Professor, Family and Community, is studying aging and health disparities.